machinetranslate/machinetranslate.org/languages/russian.md

 # Russian

-Russian was one of the first languages for which machine translation was researched and developed, and remains one of the most supported language pairs.
+Russian was one of the first languages for which machine translation was researched and developed, and remains one of the best supported languages.

 Among those languages, it is notable for:

 * complex morphology - highly inflected, with gender agreement
 * monocentric - little dialect variation

-* the Cyrillic alphabet
+Russian has the best machine translation support among Slavic languages and languages written in the Cyrillic alphabet.

 #### Support